On constraining projections of future climate using observations and simulations from multiple climate models: A hierarchical framework for multi-model experiments

 The parameter $\beta$ is intended to capture any linear association between the historical climates and future climate responses of the models, i.e., any emergent relationship, and is referred to as the \emph{emergent constraint}.
 The emergent constraint applies to the expected climates of the models, not the individual runs, because emergent relationships are the result of model/process differences, not internal variability.
 A value of $\beta = 1$ implies conditional independence of the expected response $X_{Fm} - X_{Hm}$ of model $m$ from its expected historical state $X_{Hm}$, i.e., $\Ep{X_{Fm} - X_{Hm} \mid X_{Hm}} = \mu_F - \mu_H$ for all $m$.
 Any value of $\beta \neq 1$ implies that the expected historical climate $X_{Hm}$ is informative for the expected climate response $X_{Fm} - X_{Hm}$.

-The assumption of exchangeability implies that we assume that all models perform equally prior to observing the data, and are equally dependent on each other.
-The representation in terms of the common unknown means, $\mu_H$ and $\mu_F$, induces a correlation (dependence) between the model means, i.e., $\covp{X_{Hm},X_{Hm^\prime}} = \varp{\mu_H}$ for all $m \neq m^\prime$.
+The representation in terms of the common unknown means, $\mu_H$ and $\mu_F$, induces a common prior correlation (dependence) between the model means and consequently the model outputs, e.g., $\covp{X_{Hm},X_{Hm^\prime}} = \varp{\mu_H}$ for all $m \neq m^\prime$.
+Thus, we do not require the much stronger assumption that the model outputs are independent.